wamphlett/blog/nv7/custom-lighting.md

 - **Fans:** this was an easy choice.
 The [Phanteks D30's](https://phanteks.com/PH-F120D30.html) come with 15 addressable LEDs each, they also come in a reversable variant meaning that no matter where the fan is positioned, we can always get the full RGB effect.
 - **Water cooling components:** as well as the classic RGB elements, I wanted to get cooling components with RGB.
 I settled with the blocks from [EK waterblocks](https://www.ekwb.com/), each component comes with its own addressable RGB strips - even the flow meter!

+## Powering the controller
+wip

+## Parallel vs Series
+So if you want to have effects which run up and down a group of LEDs, the LEDs have to be wired in series.
+The problem is, most PC RGB solutions are wired in parallel.
+This means your effects will be grouped to each component only and thats not going to give us very exciting effects.
+So we need to do a bit of custom wiring.

+The case comes with 2 led strips which surround the motherboard, wiring these in parallel was easy enough.
+I soldered a wire to the data terminal on the end of one of the strips and ran that back to the other strip.
+Now we have 2 strips in series, easy.

+The fans are a little more fiddly.
+They are connected with some proprietry clips with data and power being injected from one side.
+On the other side, we can use the same clips but need to trim some of the plastic as the clips are keyed to prevent people installing them the wrong way.
+Now that we have the clips installed backward, its just a case of finding out which wire is connected to the data terminal and wiring that directly to the input data line of the next fan group.
+Repeat this for each group and now we have 8 fans in series.

+The EK water components are where things get tricky.
+Due to the way the strips are installed into each of the products, there is no way to access the end of each LED strip.
+This means we cannot extend the data line to the next component and are therefore forced to leave these in parallel.
+I considered running another microcontroller to sit between all of these components make a virtual series circuit but this seems like a lot of effort for little gain.
+For now I am happy to have less control over these smaller components and if it bothers me in the future, maybe I'll update it.

+# The result
+wip